FAQs

 • Congress

-The ‘Chronicles of the World Federation of Occupational Therapists (Parts I – IV) are available for purchase (digital) in Resources.
+The ‘Chronicles of the World Federation of Occupational Therapists (Parts I – IV) are available to download from the Resources.
 The WFOT Archival Collection is available at the Wellcome Library, London, UK.
 Go to http://archives.wellcome.ac.uk and enter ‘SA/WFO’ in the Reference search box.

 FAQs - Education